 “This is so wickedly fabulous and funny.
 I really think it is brilliant.
 In addition, it reads like it was effortless, which is perhaps the highest compliment any artist can receive.” — Louise Damberg

 Neither lagging nor marching, we made our way up Fifth Avenue at a measured pace.
 As we reached the park, we saw a motley throng of revelers who, like us, were still in evening dress from the night before.
 Word had spread through the wee small hours, and all 400 souls of New York Society had stayed up all night in anticipation of a genuine sword duel on the snow-encrusted turf of Central Park.

 With American ingenuity, the cream of our civilization improvised the scene.
 Several gentlemen whose names have appeared in this column more than enough used their walking sticks to mark off a piste in the snow.
 Two antique rapiers taken from the wall of Mr. Vanderhoity’s library were stuck into the ground at each end, which, in my morbidly nervous state, looked like crosses over graves.
 My throat tightened as I suddenly began to fear for my newfound friend.
 I accompanied Robert to the far end of the piste, where he took the sword by the pommel, ran his finger down the blade and swished it through the air to check its balance and responsiveness.

 “Can you handle a sword?”
 I asked, trying to conceal my concern.

 Robert glared at me superciliously.
 “You forget, I’m French.”

 The idea first came to me about 10 years ago when I was living in Los Angeles, and it’s been fun to finally bring it to fruition and to return to fiction writing.
-I’ll now get back to a novel I’ve been working on, which has a style theme and a protagonist who grew up wearing the Ivy League Look on campus in the late ’60s.
-Hang on a couple more years for that one. — CHRISTIAN CHENSVOLD
+I have two menswear-themed projects in development I’ll keep you posted on. — CHRISTIAN CHENSVOLD